“Its origins need traced.”

 c.*[a particular plant...] is easy to grow, except that it ‘likes watered every day’.

-In these sentences, it is obvious that it is not the doctor's desire to be reprimanded, or the kids' desire to be told off.
-Given the context, (10c) is probably not meant to express the desire of a (perhaps anthropomorphized) plant!
-In these uses, the meaning of the verb comes quite close to meaning 'need'.
+In these sentences, it is obvious that it is not the doctor's desire to be reprimanded, or the kids' desire to be told off, and, given the context, (14c) is probably not meant to express the desire of a (perhaps anthropomorphized) plant.
+In these uses, the meaning of the verb comes quite close to 'need.'

 Auxiliary need needn't apply

 In the presence of negation, the word need can be an auxiliary or a main verb.
-When it is an auxiliary, it precedes negation and takes no inflectional -s.
-When it is a main verb, do is needed and need follows negation.
+When it is an auxiliary, it precedes negation and takes no inflectional -s as in (15a), but when it is a main verb, do is needed and need follows the negation as in (15b):

 b.*The car doesn't need to be washed so thoroughly.

-Edelstein (to appear) points out that only the main verb need is possible in the "needs washed" construction.
+Edelstein (2014) points out that only the main verb need is possible in the needs washed construction.
 Modal need is not possible.
 This is shown by the fact that (16a) is unacceptable while (16b) is acceptable:

 b.*The car doesn't need washed.